swidler/roam-python/README.md

 	-mr modern sample reference genome
 	-mm modern sample sequencing method
-	-g group names--should correspond with samples, a list specified with no quotes or commas -o directory for pickled objects (include final / for all directories) -d directory for data files from RoAM process
-	-du directory for output txt files and pics
+	-g group names--should correspond with samples, a list specified with no quotes or commas -o directory for saved (pickled) object files (include final / for all directories) -du directory for output txt files and pics
 	-gc CpG file
 	-ge sorted text file with genes